"A gaze-changer." — Tisa Bryant, Residual

-Coming from Yale University Press, July 2026 Preorder
+From Yale University Press, July 2026 Preorder Press Kit

 From an award-winning writer, a personal and critical meditation on vision and re-visioning.